Serbia–United States relations: History

+Early Serbian immigration to the United States

+The first Serbian settlers to the United States came to Louisiana in the 1830s, largely from the Bay of Kotor and the Dalmatian coast.
+Further settlers were attracted by the California gold rush of 1848.
+One of the first Serb immigrants was the settler George Fisher, who fought in the Texan Revolution and was appointed a judge, having previously served in the Serbian revolutionary forces during the First Serbian Uprising.
+Towards the latter part of the 19th century, Serbs sought opportunities in the northeast, midwest and far west, which became the centers of immigration by the 1940s.

 Relations between the Kingdom of Serbia and the United States

 Diplomatic relations between the then-Kingdom of Serbia and the United States were established in the 19th century.
 In 1879, the Serbian Consulate-General in New York was opened.
-On February 3, 1882, the Serbian Parliament adopted a contract and Convention of diplomatic relations between the Kingdom of Serbia and the United States, given by King Milan Obrenović.
+On February 3, 1882, the Serbian Parliament adopted a contract and convention of diplomatic relations between the Kingdom of Serbia and the United States, given by King Milan Obrenović.
 The United States Senate adopted both documents on July 5, 1882 without debate or amendments.
 On November 10, 1882, Eugene Schuyler became the first United States ambassador in Serbia.

-In 1894 visit of a group of 40 US tourists to Belgrade during their European tour attracted significant public attention in Serbian capital.
+In 1894, a visit of a group of 40 US tourists to Belgrade during their European tour attracted significant public attention in Serbian capital.
 The guests were welcomed by the US consul and numerous citizens after which they visited major attractions and spent an evening in a garden with music.

 Relations between the Kingdom of Yugoslavia and the United States

 US role in defining borders of the Kingdom of Serbs, Croats, and Slovenes

 After the participation of the United States in World War I, US president Woodrow Wilson issued his Fourteen Points as a list of prioritized negotiations to end the war.
 Wilson's tenth point asserted that the peoples living in Austria Hungary should independently decide their fates after the war, directly contradicting the British government's post-war vision of a surviving Austria-Hungary.
 Wilson's eleventh point more specifically involved Serbia, explicitly stating that Serbia be guaranteed open access to the Adriatic Sea.
 During the negotiations for the Treaty of Versailles, the United States were represented by a delegation which was heavily involved in defining the borders for the new Kingdom of Serbs, Croats, and Slovenes.
 During the process of defining new borders, The Kingdom of Serbia selected Jovan Cvijić to show maps to the American delegation in an effort to persuade them to endorse the acquisition of Baranya, east Banat, and other regions previously ruled by Austria Hungary, Bulgaria, and Romania.
 Likewise, the American delegation also faced the lobby of Serbia's neighboring countries, and for the most part endorsed the allocation of Baranya to Hungary and most of Banat to Romania, in contrast to Cvijić's proposals.